29 Aug Gluten-free Chocolate Cake with a Marble Glaze

 That’s right – cacao butter.
 It’s a wonderful ingredient to use in baking when you want to boost the chocolate flavour.
 Cacao butter also works as a great substitute for butter when you’re going dairy-free.
 As cacao butter contains less water than regular butter, it gives an extra dense texture to cakes and makes cookies more crumbly.
 To reduce this effect when substituting cacao butter for butter, decrease the amount by 15% and replace that quantity with water in your recipe.

 Although the cake itself is dairy-free, the milk and white chocolate used in the glaze contain milk.
-Use just the dark chocolate glaze for a dairy-free option.
+Use just the dark chocolate melted with coconut oil for a dairy-free option.

 For the cake: